smitdave/MASH-Main/MASH-dev/SeanWu/uganda-ibm/macro-pfsi-dev/README.md

+# to-do

+  * make a static global_id for humans and pull/increment it when a new human object is stamped out of the "factory" (factory being used figuratively, not a factory function, do it in the body of constructor)

 # bugs

   * SOLVED: for some reason people are getting infectious bites on day 0 when Z = 0, check why this is happening.